-Repetition: Be complete, but avoid redundancy.
+Repetition: Be complete, but avoid redundancy in the substance of what you are saying.
 Specifically, do not repeat the exact same analysis with substituted parties.
 I will not give double the points for the same content that appears twice.
 (Along these lines, computer users should probably avoid the copy-and-paste function.)